OctopusDeploy/docs/docs/deploying-applications/variables/output-variables.md

 ## System output variables

 After a step runs, Octopus captures the output variables, and keeps them for use in subsequent steps.
-In addition to variables that you create yourself using `Set-OctopusVariable`, Octopus also makes a number of built-in variables available.
+In addition to variables that you create yourself usingÂ `Set-OctopusVariable`, Octopus also makes a number of built-in variables available.
 Here are some examples of commonly used built-in output variables:

 - For NuGet package steps:
- - `Octopus.Action[StepName].Output.Package.InstallationDirectoryPath` - the path that the package was deployed to
+ - `Octopus.Action[StepName].Output.Package.InstallationDirectoryPath`Â - the path that the package was deployed to
 - For manual intervention steps:
- - `Octopus.Action[StepName].Output.Manual.Notes` - notes entered in response to the manual step
+ - `Octopus.Action[StepName].Output.Manual.Notes`Â - notes entered in response to the manual step
  - `Octopus.Action[StepName].Output.Manual.ResponsibleUser.Id`
  - `Octopus.Action[StepName].Output.Manual.ResponsibleUser.Username`
  - `Octopus.Action[StepName].Output.Manual.ResponsibleUser.DisplayName`